Who exactly defines our success?

 So where do we go wrong and how do we fix it?

 In modern day culture, your net worth or financial earnings are often how others determine your level of success.
 Perhaps you even have judged your level of success based on your earnings or financial worth only to realize you are further behind than you originally desired.
 Money is tricky and not off limits for determining your level of success, but only if used wisely.

-Ultimately, using money as an indicator of success works best if you are positively impacting the community with your time.
+Ultimately, using money as an indicator of success works best if you are positively impacting the community with your time and skills.
 Otherwise, the amount of money you make is irrelevant and will be a misleading measure of success.